Curriculum

 Required core courses this quarter include classes in knowledge representation and commonsense reasoning, and collaborative system design.

-Knowledge Representation and Reasoning (MSAI 371)
+Representation, Reasoning, and Language (MSAI 371)

 Deep Learning (MSAI 437)